55 TV Wall Ideas

 While we all like open floor plans and large rooms, sometimes that’s just not in the cards.
 You can still do a lot with the space you have.
-Considering scaling down your furniture’s size without sacrificing on its quality.
+Consider scaling down your furniture’s size without sacrificing its quality.
 Wall-mounted TVs are a smart choice, and coffee tables that offer some hidden storage will help keep the room from feeling cluttered.

 Be smart about the wall hangings you use in a small living room.
 They can make or break your design.
 Choose frames that complement the furnishings without being overbearing or distracting.

-For the type of bachelor that prefers being knee-deep in a creek with a trout on the line, rustic bachelor pads will help him feel at home while still putting his personality on display.
+For the type of bachelor who prefers being knee-deep in a creek with a trout on the line, rustic bachelor pads will help him feel at home while still putting his personality on display.
 Rich wood and heavy beams are an excellent and classy way to bring nature inside.